sutoiku/puffin/FAQ.md

 We will not.
 Instead, you can use your own [Amazon VPC](https://aws.amazon.com/vpc/) and add Pufin from the [AWS Marketplace](https://aws.amazon.com/marketplace), for free.
 Others might though.

 ## When will Pafin be released?
-We do not know yet, but a tentative roadmap will be released before the end of January 2023.
+We do not know yet, but a tentative roadmap will be released soon.

 ## How may I contribute?
 Please send an email to info at pafin dot org.